Asif-Iqbal-Bhatti/High-Entropy-Alloys/README.md

 https://www.brown.edu/Departments/Engineering/Labs/avdw/atat/

 Convert file generated from MCSQS ATAT code to VASP POSCAR file.

-**[4] Monte Carlo algorithm for generating strucutre with lower Binding energy
+**[4] Monte Carlo algorithm for generating strucutre with lower Binding energy from SQS

-**CITATION toward this work should be acknowledged in the publication**
+**CITATION toward this work should be acknowledged in the publication, if you are using it.**